A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-Chemical bonding is the attraction between atoms, ions, or molecules that enables the formation of chemical substances that contain two or more atoms.
-The bond is caused by the electromagnetic force attraction between opposite charges, either between electrons and nuclei, or as the result of a dipole attraction.
+Chemical bonding is the attraction between atoms, ions, or molecules that enables the formation of chemical substances containing two or more atoms.
+This bond is due to the electromagnetic force of attraction between opposite charges, either between electrons and nuclei, or as a result of dipole attraction.
 The strength of the bond is related to the difference in electronegativity between the atoms involved.

 Basic Concepts